theCreedo/jekyll-now/_posts/2017-8-5-Return-of-the-Summer.md

 ---
 layout: post
-title: Back At It Again
+title: Return of the Summer
 ---

 What did you do this past week?